reduxjs/redux/docs/FAQ.md

 <a id="reducers-use-switch"></a>
 ### Do I have to use the `switch` statement to handle actions?

-No. You are welcome to use any approach you’d like to respond to an action in a reducer.
-The `switch` statement is the most common approach, but it’s fine to use `if` statements, a lookup table of functions, or to create a function that abstracts this away.
+No. You are welcome to use any approach you'd like to respond to an action in a reducer.
+The `switch` statement is the most common approach, but it's fine to use `if` statements, a lookup table of functions, or to create a function that abstracts this away.

 #### Further information